-April 2011 is Global Astronomy Month and National Poetry month.
-The Planetarium had an astronomy poetry contest organized by Cristina Della Rosa.
+April 2011 was Global Astronomy Month and National Poetry month.
+The Planetarium had an astronomy poetry contest..

 Starry Night by Juneau Chambley, 4th grade, Auke Bay Elementary School

 The stars glow as the moon shines.

 A small gust of wind hits my face at 1mile per hour, whoosh!

 Hold on to the grass so you don't float to the stars!
 Aliens!
 Ahhh!

 Image from www.dreamstime.com

 Holly Rose, 8th grade, Floyd Dryden Middle School

 Haiku by Austin Gonzales, Floyd Dryden Middle School, 8th grade